Glenn Gould: Performances and recordings

 On 5 June 1938, at age five, Gould played in public for the first time, joining his family on stage to play piano at a church service at the Business Men's Bible Class in Uxbridge, Ontario, in front of a congregation of about 2,000.
 In 1945, at 13, he made his first appearance with an orchestra in a performance of the first movement of Beethoven's 4th Piano Concerto with the Toronto Symphony.
 His first solo concert followed in 1947, and his first recital on radio was with the CBC in 1950.
 This was the beginning of Gould's long association with radio and recording.
 He founded the Festival Trio chamber group in 1953 and appeared at the inaugural Stratford Festival with cellist Isaac Mamott and violinist Albert Pratz.

 Gould made his American debut on 2 January 1955, in Washington, D.C. at The Phillips Collection.
-The music critic Paul Hume wrote in the Washington Post, "January 2 is early for predictions, but it is unlikely that the year 1955 will bring us a finer piano recital than that played yesterday afternoon in the Phillips Gallery.
+The music critic Paul Hume wrote in The Washington Post: "January 2 is early for predictions, but it is unlikely that the year 1955 will bring us a finer piano recital than that played yesterday afternoon in the Phillips Gallery.
 We shall be lucky if it brings us others of equal beauty and significance."
 A performance at The Town Hall in New York City followed on 11 January.
 Gould's reputation quickly grew.

-Also in 1955, Gould recorded J. S. Bach's Goldberg Variations.
+Also in 1955, Gould recorded Bach's Goldberg Variations.
 The recording built Gould's reputation both in North America and internationally and led to concert tours of Europe and the Soviet Union.

 In 1957, he undertook a tour of the Soviet Union, becoming the first North American to play there since World War II.
 His concerts featured Bach, Beethoven, and the serial music of Schoenberg and Berg, which had been suppressed in the Soviet Union during the era of Socialist Realism.

-Gould performed the Beethoven Piano Concerto No. 3 with Herbert von Karajan conducting the Berlin Philharmonic Orchestra in Berlin on 26 May, 1957.
+Gould performed Beethoven's Piano Concerto No. 3 with Herbert von Karajan conducting the Berlin Philharmonic Orchestra in Berlin on 26 May, 1957.
 Gould debuted in Boston in 1958, playing for the Peabody Mason Concert Series.
 On 31 January 1960, Gould first appeared on American television on CBS's Ford Presents series, performing Bach's Keyboard Concerto No. 1 in D minor (BWV 1052) with Leonard Bernstein conducting the New York Philharmonic.

 On 7 August 1960, Gould and cellist Leonard Rose performed Beethoven's Cello and Piano Sonata No. 3 Op.
 69 at the Stratford Festival in Stratford, Ontario, Canada.
 On the same program, Gould and Rose were joined by violinist Oscar Shumsky for a performance of Beethoven's Ghost Trio.